vpavlenko/study-music/README.md

 - [William Russo.
 Composing music: a new approach (1983)](https://amzn.to/3rDkQrR) - Gives a progressive set of exercises for paper-and-pencil composers familiar with music notation to overcome the fear of the blank page.

 <img width="600" alt="Screenshot 2022-01-21 at 3 17 42 PM" src="https://user-images.githubusercontent.com/1491908/150525823-bb0c6058-536d-403e-868e-fc15d4f82ca4.png">

+- [Peter Edwards.
+Write Like Mozart: An Introduction to Classical Music Composition](https://www.coursera.org/learn/classical-composition) - A six-week Coursera course that starts with four-part writing rules and goes into textures, chord substitutions, 2:1 counterpoint with examples from Mozart and Beethoven.